Device-independent uncloneable encryption: Introduction

+Under those definitions, our main result regarding the achievability of DI uncloneable encryption with variable keys is stated in Theorem \ref{thm:main}, and the scheme achieving this is described in Scheme~\ref{prot:DI-VKECM}.
 Some additional notable features of our scheme are as follows: \begin{itemize} \item The uncloneable encryption scheme of \cite{GMP22}, which is device-independent with computational assumptions, allows for some noise in the devices, but their approach requires the noise parameter to vanish in the limit of large message length $n$.
 In contrast, our protocol tolerates a \emph{constant} level of noise in the honest devices.
 (For the device-dependent uncloneable encryption schemes, to our knowledge none of them have explicitly analyzed noise in the devices, though it should be possible to modify some of the schemes to account for this.) \item Most DI cryptographic protocols that guarantee information theoretic security require that there is no communication between the devices of different parties involved in the protocol.
 Our security proof is based on the parallel repetition of a form of a non-local game; it was shown in \cite{JK21} that proofs based on parallel repetition can tolerate a small (but linear in $n$) amount of communication, or leakage, between the devices of all parties involved.
 We give a simpler proof, inspired by the lower bound of quantum communication complexity in terms of the quantum partition bound in \cite{LLR12}, to show that our scheme tolerates leakage between the client and the receiver during the encryption procedure, and between two parties who are both trying to decrypt the message in a cloning attack.
 This makes our security criterion qualitatively different from that considered in \cite{BL20} (even after accounting for the fully DI setting we consider), since the two parties in a cloning attack no longer have to be non-communicating --- any communication between the parties can obviously also be considered leakage between their devices.
 We only require that the total number of bits thus leaked be bounded.
 Our argument could also be adapted to obtain device-dependent schemes for uncloneable encryption that can tolerate some communication between the two parties in a cloning attack. \end{itemize}